rasmuserik/veduz/README.md

 ## Imports

-Should be able to impor modules as:
+Should be able to import modules as:

 ```python
 import foo